vinaypalakkode/Parallel-Seam-Carving/web/README.md

 1. The default use dynamic programming for the seam map computation, which is not GPU friendly and there is very low computation to communication ratio.

-2. In order to speed up this algorithm, we definitely have to make approximations which would definitely result in degradation of the retargeted image quality.
-Now since there is no groundtruth for us, defining an evaluation metrics for us is as challenging as optimizing the baseline algorithm (if not more)
+2. In order to speed up this algorithm, we definitely have to  approximations which would  result in degradation the quality of the retargeted image quality (aka. result in visual artifacts).
+Since there is no groundtruth for us, defining an evaluation metrics for us is as challenging as optimizing the baseline algorithm (if not more)

-3.
+3. Creating a test dataset  (input images) with different energy distribution patterns so as to see the extent of artifacts introduced by the approximations